Information about using the Visual Experience Composer (VEC) in Adobe Target.

-The VEC is WYSIWYG user interface that lets you easily create and test personalized experiences and offers in the site context.
+The VEC is a WYSIWYG user interface that lets you easily create and test personalized experiences and offers in the site context.
 You can create experiences and offers for Target activities by dragging and dropping, swapping, and modifying the layout and content of a web page (or offer) or mobile web page.

 On the Target Administration > Visual Experience Composer tab, you can enter the Default Visual Experience Composer URL.